sergioB79/theForge/site/forge/content/forge/persons/passed/adolf-hitler.md

 SUBTITLE: The failed painter who redrew the world in ash and absence

+INFO
+Study of a man whose wounded vanity scaled into industrialized violence and durable myth.
+Follows the chain from private humiliation to a bureaucracy calibrated for anonymous mass death.
+Emphasizes how modern institutions, technology, and grievance fused into a self-perpetuating killing machine.
+Interrogates the lingering aftershocks: altered borders, emptied communities, and a moral lexicon scarred forever.

 The figure at hand is not offered for fascination, nor for the morbid comfort of distance.
 He stands here as a structural lesson in how a single damaged will, amplified by compliant systems and eager followers, can reorganize reality around a lie.
 To read him in the Forge is to study the mechanics of catastrophe, not the magnetism of a man.

 🔥 WHAT MAKES IT FORGE MATERIAL?